umrlastig/DeepMapGen/DeepMountainRoads/README.md

 # This work is a model for mountain roads generalisation adapted from cycleGAN.
 It constrains the connectivity measure of input and prediction to be similare.
-This model is presented in the article "Generative Adversarial Networks for Map Generalisation: Better Use Unsupervised Architectures" (not yet published)
+This model is presented in the article "Deriving map images of generalised mountain roads with generative adversarial networks." (not yet published)

 # To utilize it and reproduce  the paper results